c-w/github-data-challenge-2014/ReadMe.md

    just is convenience to not have to deal with multiple image formats later.
    The later two operations make the rest of the eigen-face inference problem more tractable by reducing the dimensionality of our data-set.
-The script also filters out any GitHub auto-generated avatars (9953 or 49% of all avatars in our data-set were auto-generated).
+The script also filters out any GitHub auto-generated avatars.
 Note: the avatars are edited in-place i.e. the original full-size and full-color avatars are removed in favor of their new low-pixel grayscale versions.

     `./hog/preprocess_avatars.sh data/avatars/*`